merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 ### Note for power users

-You can also configure the server to your heart's content, skip function call initizations, and change any of the output paths.
+You can also configure the server to your heart's content, set a password to make sure only those who has the password can work with the contents, skip initiating functions, and change any of the output paths, automatically save figures, etc.